Aiden149/AIDEN_TECH/README.md

 ## License

-The WhatsApp Bot BONIPHACE-MD is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot AIDEN_TECH is released under the [MIT License](https://opensource.org/licenses/MIT).
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

 🌟 THANK YOU FOR CHOOSING AIDEN_TECH 🌟